oscarguindzberg/coproc/README.md

 Coproc uses BIP39 mnemonics for backing up wallets.
 The BIP44 standard is used for wallet address derivation.
 Multisig wallets use P2SH addresses, while non-multisig wallets use P2PKH.

-Information about backup and recovery procedures is available at: https://github.com/procommerce-io/coproc/blob/master/backupRecovery.md

-Previous versions of Copay used files as backups.
-See the following section.

-It is possible to recover funds from a Copay Wallet without using Copay or the Wallet Service, check the [Copay Recovery Tool](https://github.com/procommerce-io/coproc-recovery).

 ## Wallet Export Format

 Coproc encrypts the backup with the [Stanford JS Crypto Library](http://bitwiseshiftleft.github.io/sjcl/).
 To extract the private key of your wallet you can use https://bitwiseshiftleft.github.io/sjcl/demo/, copy the backup to 'ciphertext' and enter your password.
 The resulting JSON will have a key named: `xPrivKey`, that is the extended private key of your wallet.
 That information is enough to sign any transaction from your wallet, so be careful when handling it!